Seattle Public Schools, 1862-2023: Central School II

 See Additional Media

 The following year, a much larger fire hit Seattle, forcing the relocation of annexes of Central School.
-The Seattle Fire occurred on June 6, 1889, a little over a year after the fire that claimed Central School.
-Brown's Pavilion was destroyed and its classes were transferred to the First Baptist Church, located at the southeast corner of Fourth and James.
+The Great Seattle Fire occurred on June 6, 1889, a little over a year after the fire that claimed Central School.
+Brown’s Pavilion was destroyed; its classes were transferred to the First Baptist Church, located at the southeast corner of 4th and James.
 Because the Armory was needed for other post-blaze operations, its classes were transferred to the University Building.
-Classes continued at the Young Naturalist's Hall.
+Classes continued at the Young Naturalist’s Hall.

-The Night School opened at Central in January 1902, carrying on a Central tradition.
+The Night School opened at Central in January 1902, carrying on a Central tradition of offering night classes for adults.
 A private Night School had operated on the upper floor of Central I beginning in late 1876.
-The public school version launched operations on October 26, 1891, and at one time had been held in the Seattle National Bank Building.
+The public-school version launched operations on October 26, 1891, and at one time had been held in the Seattle National Bank Building.

 In order to cope with the many annex locations administered from Central School, the district decided to build a facility solely devoted to the high school, thus opening another floor at Central for elementary classes.
-In 1902, a separate Seattle High School opened (see Broadway), and the staff and students, including the Night School operation, moved from downtown to Capitol Hill.
-With the consolidation of elementary classes in the Central building, all the annexes with the exception of the Synagogue Annex (namely Guild Hall, St. Francis, St. Marks, Brewer's Hall, German Church, and ME Church) were closed inspring 1902.
+In 1902, a separate Seattle High School opened, and the staff and students, including the Night School operation, moved from downtown to Capitol Hill.
+With the consolidation of elementary classes in the Central building, all the annexes with the exception of the Synagogue Annex (namely Guild Hall, St. Francis, St. Marks, Brewer’s Hall, German Church, and ME Church) were closed in spring 1902.

 J. M. Widmer was named principal at Central in 1901 and held that position until 1931.
 During his tenure, the school housed between 476 and 880 pupils.
 Around 1910, a custodian named Albin Carlson and his assistant devised and installed at Central the first drinking fountain in a Seattle Public School.

-The landmark Central School was finally demolished in August 1953, and the bell was donated to the Seattle Historical Society.
-The old administrative building, which was still the home of the Public Schools Guidance Department and the Junior Red Cross Clinic, was also torn down.
-The site was leased for ten years as a parking lot to bring in revenue.
+The historic Central School was finally demolished in August 1953, and the bell was donated to the Seattle Historical Society, which became the Museum of History and Industry (MOHAI).
+The old administrative building, still the home of the Public Schools Guidance Department and the Junior Red Cross Clinic, was also torn down.
+The site was leased for 10 years as a parking lot to bring in revenue.
 In the early 1960s, a portion of the lanes of Interstate 5 were positioned on this property, which was home to four different school buildings for nearly 75 years.

 Location: 6th & Madison